brotherdust/cycfi-nexus-midi/README.md

 - Check existing documentation in the `/docs` directory
 - Review the test cases for usage examples

-## Acknowledgments

-- **Original Nexus Codebase**: Created by [Cycfi Research](https://www.cycfi.com/)
-- **Platform**: Built with PlatformIO and the MSP430 platform
-- **Framework**: Leverages the energia framework for Arduino-compatible development on MSP430 microcontrollers

-This refactoring project respects and preserves the innovative design of the original Cycfi Nexus while extending its capabilities for modern use cases.
+This refactoring project respects and preserves the innovative design of the original Cycfi Nexus GK while extending its capabilities for my own purposes.